How to Start an LLC in Texas

 What is a Texas Series LLC?

-Learn about every part of starting a series LLC in our Texas Series LLC Guide.
+Learn about every part of starting a Series LLC in our Texas Series LLC guide.

 4. Write an Operating Agreement

 Your LLC’s operating agreement is the operating system of your business.
-It spells out your LLC’s rules for financial contributions, management roles, voting rights, and other responsibilities expected of LLC members.
+It spells out your LLC’s rules for financial contributions, management roles, voting rights, and other responsibilities of LLC members.

 A documented operating agreement can also aid in shoring up your limited liability status.
-Without an operating agreement, a court may view your LLC as a sole proprietorship or partnership and jeopardize your liability protection.
+Without an operating agreement, a court may view your LLC as a sole proprietorship or partnership, and jeopardize your liability protection.

 Plus, without one, your LLC has to operate according to Texas’s default LLC statutes, rather than how you and any other members want to run it.